 The Mount Kilimanjaro Trekking Price & Costs or Cost to Climb Kilimanjaro differs among the tour operator who offering Kilimanjaro trekking adventure to Tanzania.

 The majestic Mount Kilimanjaro is an inactive stratovolcano in northern Tanzania.
 Forecasting on how much does it cost to climb the Kilimanjaro touching the border with Kenya.
 Standing at 5,895 meters (19,340 feet) above the sea level.
-Kilimanjaro is Africa’s highest peak and the world’s highest free-standing snow-covered dormant volcano.
+The Africa’s highest peak and the world’s highest free-standing snow-covered dormant volcano.

 Kilimanjaro mountain is the free-standing and dormant volcanic highest mountain in Arusha, attracting more tourists to climb every year.
 Cost to Climb Mount Kilimanjaro.

 Walk in the rain forest with high qualified guides and porters who will make your climb to Kilimanjaro unforgettable to top of Kibo and Mawenzi peak.

 Climb to Kilimanjaro you can choose which route you can use, but the scenic one is Machame Route.
 The easy route is the Marangu route which will be a climb for 5-6days.
 Choose the Kilimanjaro route here.